Space Only Stand Regulations & Information

 Space Only means no walls, no carpet and no electricity, just a marked-out area on the floor.

-Please complete the Contractor Nomination Form by Friday 13 December to tell us who is building the stand (even if you are self-build, please indicate this on the form).
+Please complete the Contractor Nomination Form by Friday 23 January to tell us who is building the stand (even if you are self-build, please indicate this on the form).

 If Space Only exhibitors require their stands to be cleaned, then please order this via the RAI Webshop.

-All work must be carried out in conformity with the Rules and Regulations as set out here and by the venue in the RAI Amsterdam Regulations and Terms & Conditions.
+All work must be carried out in conformity with the Rules and Regulations as set out here and by the venue in the RAI Amsterdam Regulations and Terms & Conditions

 Below is a list or your responsibilities to ensure that the build of your stand at the event is carried out safely.